-Allison Zaitchik is a clinical social worker who cares for patients with urologic and gynecologic cancers.
-She works as part of an interdisciplinary care team, providing psychosocial support and advocacy to patients, families and caregivers facing the emotional and practical consequences of a cancer diagnosis.
+April Keener is a clinical social worker who cares for patients with gynecologic cancers.
+She works as part of an interdisciplinary care team, providing psychosocial support and advocacy for patients, families and caregivers facing the emotional and practical consequences of a cancer diagnosis.

-From left to right: Christina Munsayac, Emilia Calderon, Kevin Anderson, Katherine Bigay, Rebecca Gaffar,
+From left to right: Christina Munsayac, Emilia Calderon, Kevin Anderson, Katherine Bigay, and Rebecca Gaffar

 Rebecca Gaffar, BA